Sleepovers can be scary for both kids and parents the first time. Our guide will help you get through the night

 There comes a time when camping in the living room with Mom and Dad will no longer cut it.
 If that’s the case, your kids might be ready for their first sleepover.
 But, like any new milestone, you may worry if it’s the right time to send them to a slumber party.
-There are no hard and fast rules about the right age: some 6-year-olds might be ready to sleep away from home, some 11-year-olds might not be.
-So it’s important for parents to assess each opportunity individually.
-Read on for six signs your kids may be ready for a sleepover or an epic slumber party, and 10 ways you can reassure them that everything will be A-OK once they get there.
+There are no hard and fast rules about the right age for sleepovers: some 6-year-olds might be ready to sleep away from home, and some 11-year-olds might not be.
+So parents need to assess each opportunity individually.
+Read on for six signs your kids may be ready for sleepovers or an epic slumber party and 10 things to say that’ll reassure them that everything will be A-OK once they get there.

 1. They Know What to Expect